Finn O'Mara

-Finn George O'Mara (born 3 February 1999) is an English footballer who plays for Whitstable Town on dual-registration from club Hastings United.
+Finn George O'Mara (born 3 February 1999) is an English footballer who plays for club Margate.
 He can operate as either centre-back or right-back.

 Career

 Youth

 O'Mara was born in the London Borough of Southwark and grew up in Wilmington, Kent.
 He attended St Columba's Catholic Boys' School in Bexleyheath, London.
 Before joining the Gillingham youth system, O'Mara was playing for Dartford, getting a trial from a family friend who happened to be a youth coach there and making it into the under-14s on account of one of the players getting tonsillitis.
 Having four weeks to get into the team, he managed to do it and they won the league that season, catching the attention of Gillingham where he then moved.

 Despite being a defender, O'Mara started out as a central midfielder in his youth.

 Gillingham

 Promoted to the Gillingham squad from the academy in 2017, 2017-18 would be the defender's first full season as a professional.
 He made his League One debut against Blackburn Rovers on 30 September 2017 as substitute for the injured Mark Byrne.